 For people in this situation, early 2021 was a good time to rebalance a portfolio.
 Whether rebalancing or just dipping your toe in, take a look at diversifying as well.
 Healthcare, especially biotech, is seeing promising growth.
 The same goes for energy, especially in regards to sustainability.
 Many investors also look for companies that consistently pay good dividends, to offer some comfort in the volatile times that are likely ahead.

 While real estate investment is typically more of a commitment than the market, the payoff is often more predictable.
 For example, demand for housing in big markets will keep rent high this year as the growing IT and healthcare industries continue to concentrate their presence where the most talent is found.
 Multifamily investing through crowdfunding platforms such as The PRC Investor Network, is one of the most sound investment strategies we can offer for accredited investors.
 The PRC Investor Network allows users to invest in funds backed by commercial real estate, and the PRC team thoroughly underwrites each offer with the investor in mind.

 In other, slightly smaller markets, however, house prices have already peaked.
 For investors already in those markets, it’s time to strategize.
-More US cities in 2020 are also seeing less people able to pay high rents.
+More US cities in 2022 are also seeing more people able to pay high rents.
 This makes apartment buildings, or converting single-family homes into rental units, an attractive option.